lalanikarim/rust_full_stack/Readme.md

 10. Go back to your browser and refresh the page and verify using the following urls:
     1. `https://localhost:3000/api/persons` to verify that backend API is working.
     2. `https://localhost:3000/` to verify frontend app is working

+### Run Scripts

+1. Backend
+a.
+Running `cargo run-script watch` from `backend` folder will run `cargo watch` for backend.
+b.
+Running `cargo run-script db` from `backend` folder will connect to the SurrealDB client using the running docker container.

+2. Frontend
+a.
+Running `cargo run-script watch` from `frontend` folder will run `trunk serve` for frontend.